DigitalSlideArchive/HistomicsTK/docs/index.rst

   building server-side analytics apps.
 To inherit all these capabilities, HistomicsTK is being developed to act also as a Girder plugin in addition to its use as a pure Python package.
-To further support web-based analysis, HistomicsTK depends on three other Girder plugins:

-  - girder_worker_: A Girder plugin for distributed task execution.
-  - large_image_: A Girder plugin to create/serve/display large
-    multi-resolution images produced by whole-slide imaging systems and a stand-alone Python package for reading these images.
-  - slicer_cli_web_: A Girder plugin for providing web-based RESTFul access to image analysis pipelines developed as `slicer execution model`_ CLIs and containerized using Docker.
+To further support web-based analysis, HistomicsTK depends on three other Girder plugins: (i) girder_worker_ for distributed task execution and monitoring, (ii) large_image_ for displaying, serving, and reading large multi-resolution images produced by whole-slide imaging systems, and (iii) slicer_cli_web_ to provide web-based RESTFul access to image analysis pipelines developed as `slicer execution model`_ CLIs and containerized using Docker.

-  HistomicsTK uses Girder's configuration files for some settings under the `histomicstk` section:

-  - `restrict_downloads`: if True, Girder's standard download endpoints and large_image's `item/{id}/tiles/images/{image}` endpoint are only available to logged-in users.
+Please refer to https://digitalslidearchive.github.io/HistomicsTK/ for more information.

 For questions, comments, or to get in touch with the maintainers, head to our `Discourse forum`_, or use our `Gitter Chatroom`_.